-9.5 Retention Tips
+8.5 Retention Tips

 With the consent of the participant, study staff will obtain contact information from people who would be expected to know the whereabouts of the participant enrolled in this study.
 The need to follow up must be emphasized to each study participant/guardian.
-If a participant misses a scheduled study visit, the study site staff will try to establish communication with the participant through all possible means (e.g., telephone, field contact, and writing), without breaching the participant's confidentiality.
+If a participant misses a scheduled study visit, the study site staff will try to establish communication with the participant through all possible means (e.g., telephone at least 4 different time periods on 3 different days), without breaching the participant's confidentiality.
 Study site staff is responsible for developing and implementing site-specific SOPs to achieve complete follow up.